Delhi Sarai Rohilla–Bikaner Superfast Express: Service

-The 12455 / 56 Delhi Sarai Rohilla–Bikaner Junction Superfast Express covers the distance of 805 km in 14 hours 35 mins averaging 55.20 km/h in both directions.
+Despite its "superfast" nomenclature, the 12455 / 56 Delhi Sarai Rohilla–Bikaner Junction Superfast Express takes 14 hours 35 mins to cover a distance of 805 km in each direction, at an average speed of only 55.20 km/h.

 As the average speed of the train is above 55 km/h, as per Indian Railways rules, its fare includes a Superfast surcharge.